 Bladex is a financial institution in the trade finance sector and has a presence in most countries in the Region, providing it with a competitive advantage in intra-regional trade.
-Intra-regional trade has been growing at a pace of approximately 8.5% per annum from 2004 through 2015 due to the expansion of Latin American corporations and multiplication of free trade agreements within the Region.
-Regional exports amounted to approximately \$888 billion in 2016 and are expected to grow at a compound annual growth rate of 3.9% per year in 2017 and 2018, according to estimates from the Economist Intelligence Unit.
-Since starting operations in 1979, the Bank has established a well-diversified Commercial Portfolio across a variety of industries and markets.
-Most of the Bank's exposure is in countries such as Brazil, Mexico, Colombia, Peru, and Panama, and in targeted industries and participants in the value chain of international trade by country within the Region such as financial institutions, agribusiness, metals, oil and gas, petrochemicals, food and beverages, and services, among others.
+Intra-regional trade has been growing at a pace of approximately 4.8% per annum from 2004 through 2017 due to the expansion of Latin American corporations and multiplication of free trade agreements within the Region.
+Regional exports amounted to approximately \$1,070 billion in 2017 and are expected to grow at a compound annual growth rate of 7.3% per year in 2018, according to estimates from the Economist Intelligence Unit.
+Since starting operations in 1979, the Bank has established a well-diversified Commercial Portfolio (defined below) across a variety of industries and markets.
+Most of the Bank's exposure is in countries such as Brazil, Colombia, Mexico, Panama, and Costa Rica, and in targeted industries and participants in the value chain of international trade by country within the Region such as financial institutions and corporations in the oil and gas sector and industrial sector, comprised mostly of metal manufacturing, food and beverages, electric power, plastics and packaging, other manufacturing industries, among others.